wikimedia/wikimedia-page-library/readme.md

 *todo: rename Empty.css to a real override.*

 Directory names should be lowercase.
+Filenames should be singular.

 ### Functional
 - Prefer to read and modify the CSS class list rather than style attributes or